It can be quite confusing when looking at coconut oils and knowing the difference between them and which is the best.

 Fractionated Coconut Oil

-We have carefully selected the oil that you know as Lucy Bee and are thrilled to offer you unrefined, Fair Trade, organic and raw coconut oil from the Philippines and Sri Lanka.
+We have carefully selected the oil that you know as Lucy Bee and are thrilled to offer you unrefined, Fair Trade, organic and raw coconut oil from the Philippines.

 Unrefined, organic, raw coconut oil - as nature intended